 In accordance with IFRS 8, Operating Segments, it is mandatory for the Company to present and disclose segmental information based on the internal reports that are regularly reviewed by the Board of Directors in order to assess each segment's performance.
-In this regard, the Company conducts its business in a two operating units, representing the geographic locations of the operations: Canada and Mexico.
+In this regard, the Company conducted its business, in the prior year, in two operating units, representing the geographic locations of the operations: Canada and Mexico.